Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: at the LHC/FCC

 We list the Feynman diagrams for dominant single production processes of $S^{4/3}_3,\, S^{1/3}_3$ and $S^{2/3}_3$ via quark-gluon fusions in \autoref{fig:s3prod}.
-The cross-sections at the LHC for the center of mass energies of 14\,TeV, 30\,TeV and 100\,TeV are listed in \autoref{crosss3s} for $s-g$ fusion and in \autoref{crosss3c} for $c-g$ fusion for the benchmark points BP1 and BP2.
+The cross-sections at the LHC for the centre-of-mass energies of 14\,TeV, 30\,TeV and 100\,TeV are listed in \autoref{crosss3s} for $s-g$ fusion and in \autoref{crosss3c} for $c-g$ fusion for the benchmark points BP1 and BP2.
+Similarly, the production cross-sections for BP3 from $b-g$ and $t-g$ fusion at the same three values of centre-of-mass energies are presented in \autoref{crosss3b} and \autoref{crosss3t}.
 Here NNPDF$\_$lo$\_$as$\_$0130$\_$qed~\cite{nnpdf} has been used as parton distribution function where top quark is also included.
-The parton-level center of mass energy, i.e. $\sqrt{\hat{s}}$ is used as renormalization/factorization scale.
+The parton-level centre-of-mass energy, i.e. $\sqrt{\hat{s}}$ is used as renormalization/factorization scale.
+Again, similar to \autoref{sec:S1}, these cross-sections are enhanced with the NLO QCD $K$-factor of 1.5 \cite{Alves:2002tj, Hammett:2015sea}.
 It is interesting to note that $S^{4/3}_3$ can only be produced via $s-g$ fusion, whereas, $S^{2/3}_3$ is produced through $c-g$ fusion for the chosen BP1 and BP2 scenarios.
-Due to different choices of couplings, in the case of BP3, the only production process for $S_3^{4/3}$ ($S_3^{2/3}$) is via $b-g$ ($t-g$) fusion and the results are depicted in \autoref{crosss3b} (\autoref{crosss3t}).
+Due to different choices of couplings, in the case of BP3, the only production process for $S_3^{4/3}$ ($S_3^{2/3}$) is via $b-g$ ($t-g$) fusion.
 We notice that $S^{1/3}_3$ has contributions from both the production processes for the considered benchmark points.
 It is noteworthy that the production cross-section of $S_3^{1/3}$ in any particular fusion process is almost half of the production cross-section of $S_3^{4/3}$ and $S_3^{2/3}$ leptoquarks.
-This is due to the reason that the interaction vertex of $S_3^{4/3}$ and $S_3^{2/3}$ with quarks and leptons carry an additional $\sqrt2$ factor as can be observed from \autoref{eq:Lfull2}.
-However, due to larger mass scale leptoquark (in TeV range), the cross-sections at 14\,TeV center of mass energy is not quite promising and we need to depend on the collisions at 30\,TeV and 100\,TeV center of mass energies at the LHC/FCC.
+This is due to the reason that the interaction vertex of $S_3^{4/3}$ and $S_3^{2/3}$ with quarks and leptons carry an additional $\sqrt2$ factor as can be observed from \autoref{eq:LS32}.
+However, due to larger mass scale leptoquark (in TeV range), the cross-sections at 14\,TeV centre-of-mass energy is not quite promising and we need to depend on the collisions at 30\,TeV and 100\,TeV centre-of-mass energies at the LHC/FCC.